 The SAFESEAS monitor process runs continuously on the px1 system, and is launched automatically by AWIPS when the startIngest.px1 script is run.
 It requires no interactive user input.
-Its only output to users is the small SAFESEAS threat indicator near the upper right corner of the D-2D display.
-The threat indicator is a small rectangle containing a black anchor (Figure 3.2-1).
-It is color-filled, with the color corresponding to the threat level for the office's area of responsibility.
+Its only output to users is the small SAFESEAS threat indicator in the GUARDIAN display.
+The threat indicator in GUARDIAN is a small rectangle containing an anchor icon (Figure 3.2-1).
+The background color corresponds to that associated with the threat level for the office's area of responsibility (Table 3.2-1).

 The monitor is a clock-driven process.
-At regular time intervals (currently four minutes), the monitor obtains new reports received by AWIPS in the preceding interval.
-The reports that are within the monitoring area and less than 32 hours old are extracted from the METAR, maritime, and mesonet netCDF files by the monitor, and saved in hourly SAFESEAS netCDF files for access by the SAFESEAS D-2D zone table, the station table, and the trend.
+At regular time intervals (12-15 minutes), the monitor obtains new reports received by AWIPS in the preceding interval.
+The reports that are within the monitoring area and less than 32 hours old are extracted from the METAR, maritime, MAROB, and mesonet netCDF files by the monitor, and saved in hourly SAFESEAS netCDF files for access by the SAFESEAS D-2D zone table, the station table, and the trend.
 The monitor determines an individual threat level for each newly received report within a user-defined time window and within the monitoring area.
-This threat level is determined by comparing the reports' observations to the monitor thresholds for the zone(s) or county(ies) to which the observation is linked.
+This threat level is determined by comparing the reports' observations to the monitor thresholds for the zone(s) or county/counties to which the observation is linked.
 The monitoring area's overall threat level is then computed as the highest threat level from the previously processed reports and the threat levels for the reports just processed, over those reports within the time window.
-The monitor now updates the color of the SAFESEAS threat indicator near the upper right corner of the D-2D display, and then "sleeps" for the next four minutes.
+At that point, the monitor updates the background color of the SAFESEAS threat indicator in the GUARDIAN display, then waits until new updates are indicated by the AWIPS notificationServer.

 The SAFESEAS localization process produces a first-guess zone/county/station monitoring area set up, and a default set of monitoring thresholds for these zones/counties.
-The first-guess monitoring area is described in section 3.1 ("The SAFESEAS Monitoring Area") above.
+The first-guess monitoring area is described in section 4.1 ("The SAFESEAS Monitoring Area") above.
 Editors are provided to allow the forecaster to modify: (1) the first-guess monitoring area counties, zones, and stations and their associations, and (2) the factory-default monitoring thresholds for the monitored variables for these zones/counties.